-- 6.9 This Article seeks, as permitted by section 120(5) of the 2008 Act, to incorporate and modify legislative provisions which are necessary for carrying out the authorised development. - 6.10 Articles 9(1) and (2) apply conventional appeal arrangements to any refusal by the local planning authority of an application for approval pursuant to the provisions of a requirement, as if such approval was being sought in respect of a planning condition.
-This is required to resolve any dispute since there is no other statutory mechanism. - 6.11 Article 9(3) clarifies that the application of conventional appeal arrangements pursuant to articles 4(1) and (2) should not be construed as ousting the provisions of the Infrastructure Planning (Environmental Impact Assessment) Regulation 2009 in accordance with PINS Advice Note 15.5 - 6.12 Article 9 (4) declares that works permitted by this Order benefit from permitted development.
-This replicates a provision from the Able Marine Order6.
+- 7.97.10 This Article seeks, as permitted by section 120(5) of the 2008 Act, to incorporate and modify legislative provisions which are necessary for carrying out the authorised development. - 7.107.11 Articles 9(1) and (2) (3) and (4) apply conventional appeal arrangements to any refusal by the local planning authority of an application for approval pursuant to the provisions of a requirement, or the MMO in respect of refusal of an approval pursuant to the DML, as if such approval was being sought in respect of a planning condition.
+This is required to resolve any dispute since there is no other statutory mechanism.